Institute for Data, Systems, and Society

 Can be repeated for credit.

 For IDSS doctoral students participating in off-campus practical experiences in data, systems, and society.
-Before registering for this subject students must have a training offer from a company or organization, must identify a research supervisor, and must receive prior approval from the IDSS Academic Office.
-Upon completion of the experience students must submit a letter from the company or organization describing the goals accomplished and a substantive final report to the MIT supervisor.
+Before registering for this subject students must have a training offer from a company or organization, must identify a research advisor, and must receive prior approval from the IDSS Academic Office.
+Upon completion of the experience students must submit a letter from the company or organization describing the goals accomplished and a substantive final report to the MIT advisor.

 Consult IDSS Academic Office